Skip to content

 Country/Region/City

-Each FISU World University Championship is more than just a sporting event — it’s a unique opportunity to discover a new culture, explore a region, and connect with a vibrant academic community.
+Each FISU World University Championship is more than just a sporting event — it is a unique opportunity to discover a new culture, explore a region, and connect with a vibrant academic community.

-This page introduces you to the host country and city for this edition, highlighting their history, key features, and commitment to sport and youth.
+This page introduces you to the host country and city for this edition, highlighting their history, key characteristics, and commitment to sport and youth.

 Spain

-Spain is one of the largest countries in Europe, both in area and population.
-Bordered by the Atlantic Ocean, Mediterranean Sea and Pyrenees Mountains and neighbouring 3 countries, it stands out for its cultural, geographical, and climatic diversity.
+Spain is one of the largest countries in Europe in both in territory and population.
+Bordered by the Atlantic Ocean, Mediterranean Sea and the Pyrenees and neighbouring three countries, it stands out for its remarkable cultural, geographical, and climatic diversity.

-Belonging culturally to Latin Europe and heir of a vast Greco-Roman influence, Spain also hosts the fourth largest collection in the world of sites declared World Heritage by UNESCO.
-Its capital is Madrid, but its most iconic cities include Barcelona and Sevilla.
+Culturally part of Latin Europe and heir to a strong Greco-Roman influence, Spain also boasts the fourth largest number of UNESCO World Heritage Sites in the world.
+Its capital is Madrid, while other internationally renowned cities include Barcelona and Seville.

-Spain is known worldwide for tourism, football, religious architecture and cuisine, as well as for its growing economy and rising influence on the international stage.
+Spain is known worldwide for tourism, football, its religious architecture and gastronomy, as well as for its dynamic economy and growing international presence.

 Málaga

-Málaga is one of the most iconic cities in Spain, famous for its beaches, sea cuisine, climate, museums, and international airport.
-Nestled between the sea and mountains, it offers stunning landscapes and a vibrant cultural life.
+Málaga is one of Spain’s most emblematic cities, renowned for its beaches, Mediterranean cuisine, mild climate, museums and international airport.
+Nestled between the sea and the mountains, it offers striking landscapes and a vibrant cultural life.

 University of Málaga

-The University of Malaga is a public and modern institution founded in 1972, it has over 35000 students and approximately 2700 faculty members.
+The University of Málaga is a modern public institution founded in 1972, it has over 35,000 students and approximately 2,700 academic staff.

-For the 2025/26 academic year it offers 77 Bachelor´s and Double Bachelor´s degrees, 86 Master´s and Double Master´s degrees, 28 Doctoral programs, and university specific qualifications.
+For the 2025/26 academic year, it offers 77 Bachelor´s and Double Bachelor´s degrees, 86 Master´s and Double Master´s degrees, 28 Doctoral programmes, and a range of university specific qualifications.

-Teaching is delivered across 19 centers by faculty members belonging 71 departments.
+Teaching is delivered across 19 faculties and schools by academic staff belonging to 71 departments.